judebert/epics-serverless-wiki/README.md

-# GitHub Wiki With Mkdocs Material Frontend
+# Your Own Serverless Wiki

 Your own serverless wiki in 5 minutes:
 - GitHub Wiki as powerful backend and edit frontend restricted to authenticated users